kichithewolf/Packages/Resources/README.md

 ## Pokémon Definitions

-In this doc we define a Pokémon "species" to mean all the Pokémon that share the same Pokédex entry number.
+In this doc we define a Pokémon "species" to mean all the Pokémon that share the same national Pokédex entry number.
 For example, Kantonian and Alolan Rattata belong to the same species called "Rattata".

 ## Slug